conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

 that haven't been addressed in Python 2, so the only alternative moving forward is to finally remove Python 2 suport.

-Python 2 was officially declared End Of Life 2 years and a half now, and [Conan 1.22](https://docs.conan.io/en/latest/changelog.html#id1006) already declared Python 2 as not supported.
+Python 2 was officially declared End Of Life two years and a half ago, and [Conan 1.22](https://docs.conan.io/en/latest/changelog.html#id1006) already declared Python 2 as not supported.
 Extra blockers have been added in previous Conan releases to make everyone aware.
 Now the security vulnerabilities that are out of our scope, makes impossible to